ministryofjustice/service_assessments/phases/v1/alpha.md

 Service manager able to:

-* explain what they learnt during the alpha and how this was incorporated into the service design
+* Explain what they learnt during the alpha and how this was incorporated into the service design
-* explain who is doing user research and usability testing and how it is being resourced
+* Explain who is doing user research and usability testing and how it is being resourced
-* explain their testing environment
+* Explain their testing environment
-* explain how often they are doing user research and usability testing
+* Explain how often they are doing user research and usability testing
-* explain how the results from user research and usability testing are incorporated into the design of the service
+* Explain how the results from user research and usability testing are incorporated into the design of the service

 ## The Team